Introduction: What Is IELTS and Why Does It Matter for Your Future?

 - Settlement applications

-The test content is identical to regular IELTS Academic or General Training, but it’s conducted at approved UKVI test centers with additional security measures.
-Always check your UK visa requirements before booking, as using the wrong test type will result in rejection—even with a high score.
+The content is identical to regular IELTS Academic or General Training, but conducted at approved UKVI centers with additional security.
+Critical warning: Using the wrong test type results in automatic rejection-even with a high score.

-Understanding the test structure is half the battle.
-Let’s explore each component in detail:
+Understanding the test structure is essential.
+Let’s explore each component:

 Complete Test Overview